awsdocs/amazon-dynamodb-developer-guide/doc_source/Programming.SDKs.Interfaces.Document.md

 # Document Interfaces<a name="Programming.SDKs.Interfaces.Document"></a>

 Many AWS SDKs provide a document interface, allowing you to perform data plane operations \(create, read, update, delete\) on tables and indexes\.
 With a document interface, you do not need to specify [Data Type Descriptors](Programming.LowLevelAPI.md#Programming.LowLevelAPI.DataTypeDescriptors); the data types are implied by the semantics of the data itself\.
-These AWS SDKs also provide methods to easily convert JSON documents to and from native DynamoDB data types\.
+These AWS SDKs also provide methods to easily convert JSON documents to and from native Amazon DynamoDB data types\.

 **Note**
 Document interfaces are available in the AWS SDKs for Java, \.NET, Node\.js, and JavaScript in the Browser\.